-- If you are unmarried, then even if you are in co-habit with you partner your assets will be distributed to your relatives and siblings.
+- If you are unmarried, then even if you are in co-habitation with you partner, your assets will be distributed to your relatives and siblings.

 - If you have no immediate or close family, distant relatives – rather than close friends or a life partner – will claim the inheritance.

-- Your children and spouse have to go through a lot of hassle and frustration to get something they are meant to.
+- Your children and spouse have to go through a lot of hassle, frustration, and cost to receive something they are meant to.

-- If your children are minor, they will have a court appointed guardian rather than the person that you would have intend to appoint.
+- If your children are minors, they will have a court appointed guardian rather than the person that you would have intended to appoint.